 Celebrating a Legacy of Exceptional Achievement

 The Mary Redmond Award is a new national honour, bestowed by The Wheel’s board of directors on a person who has made an extraordinary contribution to civil society in Ireland.
-The award is named after Dr Mary Redmond, the late academic, lawyer and founder of The Wheel and The Irish Hospice Foundation.
+The award is named after Dr Mary Redmond, the late academic, lawyer and founder of The Wheel and the Irish Hospice Foundation.

-The awarding of the inaugural Mary Redmond Honorary Award will be announced at the Charity Impact Awards at the Mansion House in Dublin on 10 December.
+The inaugural Mary Redmond Honorary Award will be presented at the Charity Impact Awards at the Mansion House in Dublin on 10 December.